UPDATE: As of Feb 22, 2021 TransferWise has changed its name to “Wise”, to reflect the fact that the company is more than simply money transfers.

 Is Wise Available in Australia?

 Wise has been available in Australia for several years.
-It is regulated by the Australian Security & Investments Commission and the Australian Financial Intelligence Unit and Holds a license (AFSL)with the Australian Financial Services.
-These ensure that all transactions between Australian financial institutions are highly secure, and helps to prevent money laundering.
-Transactions may also be made to and from Australian Dollars.
+It is regulated by the Australian Security & Investments Commission and the Australian Financial Intelligence Unit and Holds a license (AFSL) with the Australian Financial Services.

 How do I Contact Wise in Australia?